timescale/docs/self-hosted/backup-and-restore/docker-and-wale.md

 # Ongoing physical backups with Docker & WAL-E

-When you run TimescaleDB in a containerized environment, you can use [continuous archiving][pg archiving] with a [WAL-E][wale official] container.
+When you run Timescale in a containerized environment, you can use [continuous archiving][pg archiving] with a [WAL-E][wale official] container.
 These containers are sometimes referred to as sidecars, because they run alongside the main container.
-We provide a [WAL-E sidecar image][wale image] that works with TimescaleDB as well as regular PostgreSQL.
-In this section, we help you set up archiving to your local filesystem with a main TimescaleDB container called `timescaledb`, and a WAL-E sidecar called `wale`.
+A [WAL-E sidecar image][wale image] that works with Timescale as well as regular PostgreSQL.
+In this section, you can set up archiving to your local filesystem with a main Timescale container called `timescaledb`, and a WAL-E sidecar called `wale`.
 When you are ready to implement this in your production deployment, you can adapt the instructions here to do archiving against cloud providers such as AWS S3, and